 Is the Dropbox breach still dangerous in 2026?

-If your email was in the Dropbox breach
+What to do if your email was in the Dropbox breach

 Change your Dropbox password immediately